 Yes, the consultation is being run in line with the Department for Education's guidance on making a significant change to an academy and is designed for proposers and decision makers to take on board the views of those affected by the proposed change.
-The outcomes of the consultation will inform whether the trustees of Cathedral Schools Trust decide to proceed with the process at which point they would make a significant change application to the Department for Education who would make the final decision.
+The outcomes of the consultation will inform whether the Trustees of Cathedral Schools Trust decide to proceed with the process at which point they would make a significant change application to the Department for Education who would make the final decision.
+We are actively listening to comments received through the consultation process as reflected in the consultation information - version 2.